ETSU offers programs in:

 The annual thirty (30) day enrollment period shall be July 1 through July 31.

-All participants in the Sick Leave Bank shall be equally assessed of three (3) days as the initial enrollment assessment to be deducted from the individuals personal accumulated sick leave.
+All participants in the Sick Leave Bank shall be equally assessed up to a maximum of three (3) days (as determined by the committee) as the initial enrollment assessment to be deducted from the individuals personal accumulated sick leave.

 Subsequent assessments will be determined annually and shall only be conducted in order to maintain a positive minimum balance in the bank.